arpitbbhayani/concurrency-in-depth/README.md

 This repository contains the following examples:

 - **01-fair-threads**: demonstrates how to write fair threads and get optimum performance
+- **02-multi-threaded-tcp-server**: demonstrates why TCP based servers are multi-threaded and how to build one from scratch

 Each example contains a `README.md` file that provides instructions for running the example and an explanation of the concepts demonstrated in the example.